hazraChandrima/learning-git/README.md

-this line has been written in branch 3. this line has been written in branch 4. this line has been written in branch 5.
+this line has been written in branch 3. this line has been written in branch 4. this line has been written in branch 5. this line has been added in branch 6.